About Us

 Hikari Sugisaki (’17) graduated from St. Olaf College with a Bachelor of Arts, triple majoring in Asian Studies, Philosophy, and Studio Art.
 She also received Distinction in Asian Studies upon her graduation.
 Born in Japan and raised in Chicago, Hikari has gained an immense interest in Asian Studies since joining St. Olaf.
 As an immigrant herself, she is interested in how the cultural environment, to which one is exposed, can affect individual lived reality and identity.
 A bilingual speaker of English and Japanese who also studies Chinese, she finds language and the culture-specific meanings it holds to be a fascinating topic.
 Hikari hopes to take the experience of working on this project and incorporate it into her future career pursuits, both artistic and academic.

 Ka Wong is Professor of Asian Studies and Director of Asian Conversations at St. Olaf College.
-Exploring the symbiotic ties and tensions between individual identity and cultural discourse, he has published on a wide range of topics about Asia, such as cultural pedagogy, Chinese language and literature, transnational cinema, visual anthropology, and public art.
-He is the recipient of various national and regional grants for his works, including the National Endowment for the Humanities (NEH), Minnesota Historical Society (MNHS), Associated Colleges of the Midwest (ACM), Council of Independent Colleges (CIC), ASIANetwork, and Magnus the Good Awards (St Olaf College).
+Exploring the symbiotic ties and tensions between individual identity and cultural discourse across a wide range of topics, his publications encompass four books, along with numerous journal articles and book chapters, spanning areas such as language pedagogy, film, literature, visual culture, and Asian American studies.
+He has also received various national grants and awards, including National Endowment for the Humanities (NEH), Associated Colleges of the Midwest (ACM), ASIANetwork, Council of Independent Colleges (CIC), and Minnesota Historical Society (MNHS), to name a few.
+His most recent book is Enmity and Empathy: Japanese Americans in Minnesota During World War II (Minnesota Historical Society Press, 2025).

 Paul Sullivan (’17) received his bachelor’s degree from St. Olaf College, majoring in Asian Studies with a China Studies concentration.
 He is also a recipient of Distinction in Asian Studies upon his graduation.
-Paul’s passion for Asian Studies stems from both his love of learning foreign languages and his family background.
+Paul’s passion for Asian Studies stems from both his love of learning world languages and his family background.
 As a member of a multiracial family living in the small village of Decorah, Iowa, he has always been keenly interested in how different cultures interact with one another.
-For him, Beyond the Barbed Wire presents a unique chance to examine yet another juncture of two worlds.
-At St. Olaf, Paul spends his time studying Chinese, dancing with St. Olaf’s international dance ensemble Veselica, and acting as president for St. Olaf’s Chinese Language Honor House.
+For him, Beyond the Barbed Wire presents a unique chance to examine yet another juncture of two worlds as an undergraduate student.
+He received his Master of Human Rights, Migration & Transpacific Studies from the University of Minnesota in 2022, and is currently serving as an organizer for American Civil Liberties Union (ACLU) of Minnesota.